sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 ### Interface Segregation Principle (ISP)

 This can be summed up as: Don't depend on things you don't use.
+If you avoid unnecessary dependencies, you avoid being affected by change.

 ### Dependency Inversion Principle (DIP)

 > Details should depend on policies.

-The rest of the book covers what details and policies are, but the important point is that policies should never depend on details.
+The rest of the book covers what details and policies are, but the important point is that policies should never depend on details, nor should they have any _knowledge_ of details.

 ## Component Principles

+The component principles are like the SOLID principles, but at a larger scale.
+They tell us how to build software systems out of smaller components.

+This is the real meat of the Clean Architecture book.

 ### Component Cohesion

+These principles guide how to decide which classes should be included in which components.

 #### Reuse/Release Equivalence Principle (REP)

 > The granule of reuse is the granule of release.

 The classes and modules in a component must be part of a cohesive group.
+They should be releasable together.

 #### Common Closure Principle (CCP)

 > Gather into components those classes that change for the same reasons and at the same times.
 Separate into different components those classes that change at different times and for different reasons.

 This is similar to the Single Responsibility Principle.
+Both can be summed up as the following:

 > Gather together those things that change at the same times and for the same reasons.
 Separate those things that change at different times or for different reasons.